Track your regular Product Listing Ads campaign performance

 If you’re looking for a simple and flexible way to organize and promote your Google Merchant Center product inventory within AdWords, we recommend trying Shopping campaigns instead of regular Product Listing Ads campaigns.Shopping campaigns give you retail-centric tools to group and bid on the products you want and powerful reporting and benchmarking tools to monitor and optimize performance.
 Learn more about how Shopping campaigns work.

-The following countries can be targeted with Product Listing Ads: Australia, Austria, Belgium, Brazil, Canada, the Czech Republic, Denmark, France, Germany, India, Italy, Japan, Mexico, the Netherlands, Norway, Poland, Russia, Spain, Sweden, Switzerland, Turkey, the U.K., and the U.S.
+Product Listing Ads can be targeted to the following countries, where Google Shopping is available: Australia, Austria, Belgium, Brazil, Canada, the Czech Republic, Denmark, France, Germany, India, Italy, Japan, Mexico, the Netherlands, Norway, Poland, Russia, Spain, Sweden, Switzerland, Turkey, the U.K., and the U.S.

 Using the Ads tab to review your ad performance